chb/keycloak-auth-bch/README.md

 - keycloak server
 - Lombok for the models

-## Functionalities
+## Functionality

+It exposes an API with these operations:

-- Login, get a token given user name and password
+- [POST] /login - get a token given user name and password
-- User, get the username given the token
+- [GET] /user - get the logged in username/principal
+- [POST] /sign - request a signed client identity certificate

 ## How to deploy